MemoryNode API usage

 http://127.0.0.1:8787

-Developer agents are a secondary segment.
-Advanced surfaces (connectors, audit exports, search history, admin routes, etc.) may still exist on the Worker for operators and power users; they are intentionally omitted from the published OpenAPI contract — see section 9.
+Advanced surfaces (connectors read settings, audit exports, pruning metrics, admin routes, etc.) may exist on the Worker for operators; they are omitted from the published OpenAPI contract — see section 10.

 1. Authentication